 Lastly, the June retail sales report is expected to show a 0.4% decrease in consumer spending.
 This would be weaker compared to the earlier 0.9% increase in May retail sales, which was accompanied by an upgrade in April data.

-Cable was barely able to hold on to its gains after the stronger than expected May retail sales reading was released, as this was overshadowed by the June BOE interest rate decision and the release of the MPC meeting minutes.
-After all, this event emphasized that the British pound could be in for sharp declines if the U.K. decides to exit the EU and that a Brexit would result to worsening terms of trade and lower productivity.
+Cable was barely able to hold on to its gains after the stronger-than-expected May retail sales reading was released, as this was overshadowed by the June BOE interest rate decision and the release of the MPC meeting minutes.
+After all, this event emphasized that the British pound could be in for sharp declines if the U.K. decides to exit the EU and that a Brexit would result in worsening terms of trade and lower productivity.

 If you’re wondering what that sudden turn close to the 1.4000 major psychological level was all about, the reversal occurred when news of MP member Jo Cox’s assassination broke out and revived hopes for the “Remain” camp.